 - 1. Take the inputs (including but not limited to energy dispatch and Price-Quantity Pair offers from each Market Participant) required to generate the actual market outcomes (dispatch and market prices). - 2.
 Calculate Real-Time Market co-optimised energy and FCESS market prices and dispatch quantities for each Registered Facility, or STEM prices and quantities. - 3.
 Remove the Irregular Price Offer(s). - 4.
-In place of Irregular Price Offers, insert ERA-calculated EVC-based Price-Quantity Pair offers into the inputs required to generate an efficient market outcome. - 5.
-Calculate efficient Real-Time Market co-optimised energy and FCESS market prices and dispatch quantities for each Registered Facility in the efficient dispatch order, or efficient STEM prices and quantities.
+In place of Irregular Price Offers, insert ERA-calculated EVC-based Price-Quantity Pair offers into the inputs required to generate an efficient market outcome. - Calculate efficient Real-Time Market co-optimised energy and FCESS market prices and dispatch quantities for each Registered Facility in the efficient dispatch order, or efficient STEM prices and quantities. - 6.
+Compare the market prices and dispatch quantities found under the efficient market outcomes with those found under the actual market outcomes.